-For anyone who regularly runs crowdfunding (Kickstarter, Indiegogo, etc) campaigns, or just who regularly sends parcels around the globe, I thought I’d let you know how Blue Fox Comics go about sending out their online shop postage around the world.
+For anyone who regularly runs crowdfunding (Kickstarter, Indiegogo, etc) campaigns, or just who regularly sends parcels, I thought I’d let you know how Blue Fox Comics go about sending out their online shop postage around the world.

 Of course, there may be better ways of doing it, but we’ve been running Kickstarter’s and fulfilling backers for five years now.
 One of our recent campaigns had 1700+ separate backers!

 We are not at the stage of using a fulfillment company yet, though that may be on the cards for larger campaigns in the future.
 At the moment, I’m just talking about the creator sticking the comics in envelopes and sending them out.

 The Post Office Click & Drop service also means you do not have to stand in queues at the Post Office for hours on end annoying people – you just put the parcels in the nearest Click & Drop bin and away you go.
 It’s the way to go not just for online shop postage, but for any instance where multiple parcels are sent out on a regular basis.

 Find out the nearest one to you here.

 - Buy a Dymo Labelwriter 4XL – we used Amazon – they’re not cheap, but they don’t need ink, which will save you money in the long run

 - Buy the labels for the printer